A look to the future

 Journalism between fake and facts

 Politicians, scientists, journalists, bloggers – who is telling the truth?
 This question has become the subject of bitter conflict among the public.
 In view of the debate surrounding fake news and lies in the press, it’s up to the media to retain their credibility – and therefore their social relevance.
-Jürgen Kaube, publisher of German newspaper Frankfurter Allgemeine Zeitung, Christoph Kucklick, Editor-in-Chief of GEO, and Thomas de Buhr, Managing Director of Twitter Germany, all represent different journalistic concepts.
-In a panel discussion they will be highlighting the inherently conflicting nature of classic high-quality journalism and digital real-time information, credible reporting and fictitious news.
+Jürgen Kaube, publisher of German newspaper Frankfurter Allgemeine Zeitung, Christoph Kucklick, Editor-in-Chief of GEO, and Sebastian Matthes, Editor-in Chief of Huffington Post Germany, all represent different journalistic concepts but are faced with the same challenge: What does serious news coverage resp. reporting look like today?
+How to recover lost trust from media users?
+A panel discussion about quality journalism in the digital age moderated by Ulrich Reitz, Chief Business Editor at n-tv.

 The disruptive innovation project

 A form of transportation that transports its passengers from Munich to Berlin in just 30 minutes, would not only influence the way we travel, but all aspects of our lives.
 Dirk Ahlborn, CEO of Hyperloop Transportation Technologies, wants to build the Hyperloop, a futuristic high-speed super train, as initially envisioned by Tesla’s CEO Elon Musk– and therefore set new benchmarks in mobility.
 The German-born pioneer will be outlining the journey: all the way from the vision to a successful business model.
-He will also be analysing the parameters that need to be met in order to turn spectacular innovation projects like the Hyperloop into a reality.
+And in a conversation with Joana Stolz, Head of Cultural Strategy at Serviceplan, he will be analysing the parameters that need to be met in order to turn spectacular innovation projects like the Hyperloop into reality.

 The Digital Masterplan

 Donald Trump won a surprise victory in the US election.
-This was partly achieved with the help of the consulting firm Cambridge Analytica, who were successful in reaching American voters with targeted messages through a cocktail of big data, psychoanalytical profiles and micro-targeting.
+This was partly achieved with the help of consulting firm Cambridge Analytica, who were successful in reaching American voters with targeted messages through a cocktail of big data, psychoanalytical profiles and micro-targeting.
 At Innovation Day, Alexander Nix, CEO of Cambridge Analytica, will discuss big data, the methodologies and strategies to identify people’s behaviour and how data analytics factors into both political and commercial campaigns.
+In his presentation and the subsequent conversation with Mathias Müller von Blumencron, Editor-in-Chief of Digital Media at the F.A.Z. newspaper, the Brit will be explaining what the developments mean for the future of society and marketing.

 With innovative features like stories, geo-filters and lenses, the instant messaging app Snapchat attracts 166 million users worldwide on a daily basis.
 Experienced media manager Marianne Bullwinkel, Country Manager of Snap Inc. for the DACH region, made the move from Facebook to the US start-up in May this year, where she will be developing the business in German-speaking countries.
 How can a company assert itself on a highly dynamic market against much bigger competitors and survive in the struggle for advertising budgets?
 How can they convince users and marketers to stay loyal to the app with the ghost logo in the long term?
 At Innovation Day, the head Snapchatter will be providing insights into what is one of the currently most exciting tasks in the social media industry.